Military Retirement in Idaho: Complete 2026 Tax Guide

 Why Idaho Is Excellent for Military Retirement

-Idaho provides a FULL exemption on military retirement pay and also exempts Social Security benefits, making it one of the most tax-friendly states in the Mountain West.
+Idaho taxes military retirement pay at its 5.3% flat rate until age 65, though it does exempt Social Security benefits entirely.
 Combined with outdoor recreation, strong community values, and a growing economy, Idaho has become a top destination for military retirees.

 The Gem State hosts Mountain Home Air Force Base (366th Fighter Wing), Gowen Field (Idaho Air National Guard), and the Naval Reactors Facility at Idaho National Laboratory.
 Over 120,000 veterans call Idaho home, enjoying access to stunning wilderness, world-class skiing, and tight-knit communities.